 Tax Deposit Requirements:

-Note: Regardless of the deposit schedule, the IRS recommends using the Electronic Federal Tax Payment System (EFTPS).
+Regardless of the deposit schedule, the IRS recommends using the Electronic Federal Tax Payment System (EFTPS).
+Understanding the difference between Form 944 vs 941 helps small businesses stay compliant and avoid IRS penalties.

 Should You Switch Your Filing Requirement?